• Skip to main content

 dialog box

-Now if you remember my post from a couple of weeks ago with a similar example you’ll recall that I said Conditional Formatting formulas must always evaluate to TRUE or FALSE, or their numeric equivalents of 1 and 0.
+Now if you remember my post from a couple of weeks ago using conditional formatting to highlight matches, you’ll recall that I said Conditional Formatting formulas must always evaluate to TRUE or FALSE, or their numeric equivalents of 1 and 0.

 And if you’re familiar with the MATCH Function you’ll know that it returns the position of a value in a list, and in this example that could be anything between 1 and 3.
 So you might be wondering how that MATCH formula works in Conditional Formatting.